2009 NASCAR Sprint Cup Series: Drivers' championship

+^{†} – Due to feeling sick, Kyle Busch did not complete the race and during a caution, he was replaced by David Gilliland after he started and parked his normal No. 71 car.
+Since Busch started the race, he is officially credited with the 24th-place finish. ^{+} Scott Speed failed to qualify his normal ride, the No. 82 Red Bull Toyota at Darlington and Infineon, but drove Joe Nemechek's No. 87 Toyota for those two races, replacing Nemechek, who made the field and had a relationship with Jay Frye, vice president of Red Bull and the listed owner of Nemechek's No. 13 Ginn Racing Chevrolet in 2007 that would later be merged with Dale Earnhardt, Inc. on July 25, 2007.

 Note:This list does not include exhibition races.

 Rookie of the Year

 The clear favorite for Rookie of the year was 18-year-old standout Joey Logano.
 Despite struggling early in the year, Logano became the youngest winner in Sprint Cup Series history by winning the rain shortened Lenox Industrial Tools 301.
 The other competitors, former Formula One drivers Scott Speed and Max Papis, struggled to adjust to stock cars.